 This is included because Ambisonics is a formalised description of a sound-field, so it is possible to control the adaption of the decoding on a more elegant basis than simply collapsing the front-back separation in the event that the recovery of the FM signals is not entirely successful (which is all the CD-4 standard allows for).

 Our approach has been to recover an enjoyable and satisfying musical effect from CD-4 records for final presentation using the standard ITU-R BS.
 775 5.1 surround-sound loudspeaker layout.

 It is hoped that, in this manner, the decoder will be generally useful to a wide range of users with different standards of replay equipment and that these adaptive techniques will help redress some of the hostility towards the CD-4 system where it has sometimes gained the epithets, sandpaper quad or more generally seedy four.

 Importantly, ONLY needle-drops at 96kHz sampling are acceptable for CD-4 decode in Stereo Lab.
-All other sample rates simply produce an error ("wrong sample-rate") and fail to process.
+All other sample rates simply produce an error (Unsupported frame rate) and fail to process.